Georgette Leblanc: Biography

 Beginning in August 1893, Maeterlinck collaborated with Claude Debussy on the opera Pelléas et Mélisande, which was based on Maeterlinck's play of the same name.
 Leblanc was originally slated to perform the role of Mélisande in the opera's 1902 premiere, but she was replaced by Mary Garden.
 This angered Maeterlinck, who threatened legal action and physical violence against Debussy for ousting his lover from the part.
 She did, however, originate the title role in the world premiere of Paul Dukas's operatic adaptation of Maeterlinck's Ariane et Barbe-bleue in 1907, having already portrayed Ariane in the original stage play in 1899 in Paris.

 In 1906, Leblanc and Maeterlinck moved to a villa in Grasse where their relationship began to experience difficulties.
 Maeterlinck became increasingly depressed and was eventually diagnosed with neurasthenia.
 He did however write several plays during this time, two of which, Marie-Victoire (1907) and Mary Magdalene (1910), had leading roles for Leblanc.
-In 1912-13, she sang at both the Manhattan Opera House in New York and at the Opéra de Monte-Carlo.
+In 1912–13, she sang at both the Manhattan Opera House in New York and at the Opéra de Monte-Carlo.
 She finally got to sing Mélisande in 1912 in its premiere in Boston with the Boston Opera Company, where she acted the part in the play and recorded four songs with Columbia Records.
-In 1914, Leblanc and Maeterlinck left Grasse for a villa near Nice and the following year Leblanc portrayed the role of Lady Macbeth in a French film adaptation of William Shakespear's Macbeth.
+In 1914, Leblanc and Maeterlinck left Grasse for a villa near Nice and the following year Leblanc portrayed the role of Lady Macbeth in a French film adaptation of William Shakespeare's Macbeth.
 The couple stayed together four more years, but the relationship ended in 1918 when it became clear that he was involved with another woman, the actress Renée Dahon.

 After her relationship with Maeterlinck ended, Leblanc remained active on the stage within his plays throughout the 1920s, although her singing career was pretty much over.
-She had a number of romantic relationships with high profile individuals during the 1920s and 1930s.
+She had a number of romantic relationships with high-profile individuals during the 1920s and 1930s.
 For a brief time she was involved with Greco-Armenian mystic G. I. Gurdjieff.
 She was also a close friend of fellow Gurdjieff student Margaret Anderson.
 She continued to be popular among the Parisian artistic social circles and was notably friends with Jean Cocteau and Marcel L'Herbier, in whose film L'Inhumaine (1924) she starred.